“There are none fairer than the

 It was not long before she approached the castle and the houses in the area over time became ground huts instead of tree houses.
 The castle itself was made with stone and mortar.
 It was not a large castle compared to mortal castles.
 It was modest like a giant German cottage with large oak doors and four large towers on each corner of the building.

-“Greetings Lady Ayana,” said the first guard on the right of the doors.
+“Greetings Lady Anika,” said the guard on the right.

 He was not like the other elves.
 The others wore the brown leather armor of Lenagard.
 These guards were taller than she was and had a thicker build than most elves.
 Their armor was different too; it had a jagged spiked appearance that suited their names.